ARV — After Repair Value

 The estimated market value of the property after all repairs are complete.
 Your entire wholesale deal is built on this number — use conservative comps, not optimistic ones.

-MAO — Maximum Allowable Offer
+MAO — Max Allowable Offer

 Assignment Fee

-Buyer's Discount
+Buyer Discount

 Motivated Seller